slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ---
 ### On improving

+*'To improve is to change; to be perfect is to change often.' -- Winston Churchill*

 Most problems can be solved by graded exposure over time.

-> *'To improve is to change; to be perfect is to change often.' -- Winston Churchill*

 <!--
 > *'#383.
 Every man hears only what he understands.' -- goethe*